halbs13/Dynamics-NAV-Labour-Hire/au-labour-create-incorporated-companies.md

 To access the Employee Types task, go to thefollowing menu:

-Departments/Payroll/Setup/Payroll Setup/General/Employee Types
+*Departments/Payroll/Setup/Payroll Setup/General/Employee Types*

 When setting up a new contractor that operates through an Incorporated Company, you must select Employee Type “INCORP” or “Incorporated Company”.

 ## 3. Company Details

-The Contractor
-Company Name and A.B.N fields are located on the Declaration Tab of the Payroll Employee card.
+The Contractor Company Name and A.B.N fields are located on the Declaration Tab of the Payroll Employee card.

-To access the
-Employee Maintenance task go to the following menu:
+To access the Employee Maintenance task go to the following menu:

-Departments/Payroll/Employee Maintenance/Payroll
+*Departments/Payroll/Employee Maintenance/Payroll Employees*
-Employees

 ## 4. Workers Compensation Policies

-Contractors operating through Incorporated
-Companies are required to provide details of their workers compensation policy.
+Contractors operating through Incorporated Companies are required to provide details of their workers compensation policy.

 The information that needs to be recorded includes Policy Number, Insurer and Expiration Date.

 Access is via the Payroll Employee card under the Work Cover Tab.

-To access the
-Employee Maintenance task go to the following menu:
+To access the Employee Maintenance task go to the following menu:

-Departments/Payroll/Employee Maintenance/Payroll
+*Departments/Payroll/Employee Maintenance/Payroll Employees*
-Employees

-The following fields need to be entered
+The following fields need to be entered: